Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Introduction

-The three types of management strategies that we consider differ by the structure of the corresponding harvest control rules.
-All rules ultimately prescribe the total catch from each stock for a given time period, in practice usually a year.
+The management strategies that we consider differ by the structure of the corresponding harvest control rules \citep{Deroba08:_ReviewHCR}.
+All rules ultimately prescribe the total catch from each stock for a given time period, e.g.\ a year.
 This corresponds to total allowable catches (TAC) if one assumes that allowances are fully used.
-Combined with estimates for stock sizes, rules for catches can be formulated in terms of rules for fishing mortality rates.
-The strategies considered here differ by how fishing mortality rates are being determined depending on current stock sizes and the managers' knowledge of interactions among stocks.
-Specifically, we consider \begin{itemize} \item[-] \emph{\PTC}, where fishing mortality rates are kept fixed at target values deemed to be consistent with the selected objective. \item[-] \emph{\STC}, where fishing mortalities are continuously modified so as to adjust stock sizes to target values deemed to be consistent with the selected objective. \item[-] \emph{\SOC}, where neither targets for fishing mortalities nor stock sizes are set, and instead fishing mortalities are continuously modified depending on stock sizes according to a particular simple formula.
-The formula is chosen to be consistent with attaining an equilibrium state in line with the selected objective, provided the values for ecological interaction strengths entering it are correct. \end{itemize} The last type of strategy is inspired by and formally similar to a method introduced to control theory under the name ``Transposed Jacobian Control'' by \cite{craig89:_introd}, as a simple means to control industrial robots and similarly complex mechanical devices.
-It is known in the engineering literature for its simplicity and robustness \citep{moosavian07:_modif_jacob}.
+Combined with estimates of stock sizes, rules for catches can be formulated in terms of rules for fishing mortality rates.
+Depending on how these rates are determined from managers' knowledge of stock sizes and interactions, we consider: \begin{itemize} \item[-] \emph{\PTC}, where fishing mortality rates are kept fixed at target values deemed to be consistent with the selected objective. \item[-] \emph{\STC}, where fishing mortalities are continuously modified such as to adjust stock sizes to target values deemed to be consistent with the selected objective. \item[-] \emph{\SOC}, where neither targets for fishing mortalities nor stock sizes are fixed, and instead target fishing mortalities are varied according to homogeneous linear functions of stock sizes.
+These functions are chosen such that the expected resulting equilibrium state is consistent with the selected objective. \end{itemize} Formal mathematical definitions of these objectives are given in Supplementary Material, \OM{}~\ref{sec:msy-pdmm}.